 Nursing educators need to instill practical and current knowledge in their students.
 The advancement in technology, new medical cases arising, and various complications make the old style of teaching nurses futile.
-It is essential for nurse educators to update themselves with the current curriculum and the future of nursing practices.
+Nurse educators need to update themselves with the current curriculum and the future of nursing practices.

-Partnership is one such opportunity where the trainers will equip themselves with actionable plans and skills that can help the nurses to make a major impact in the health system.
-Collaborating nursing tutors not only share their resources to help the learners but also their expertise in various nursing fields.
+A partnership is one such opportunity where the trainers will equip themselves with actionable plans and skills that can help the nurses to make a significant impact on the health system.
+Collaborating nursing tutors not only share their resources to support the learners but also their expertise in various nursing fields.

 As a trainer, you will also learn the fundamentals of modern technology used in nursing and get access to current materials that improve your nursing knowledge and teaching experience for a better nursing team.
 This can change the whole nursing system for the better and improve the standards of health services in the community.

-Buying nursing materials, reference books, and other devices is not something cheap.
+Buying nursing materials, reference books, and other devices is not cheap.
 Many nursing students face challenges in finding the information they need for their coursework because of the expenses and unavailability of the same.
-In the same manner, the nursing colleges need to spend a good amount of money on buying the required resources for teaching.
+In the same manner, the nursing colleges need to spend the right amount of money on buying the required resources for teaching.